aliyun/terraform-provider-alicloud/website/docs/r/actiontrail_history_delivery_job.html.markdown

 ---
-subcategory: "Action Trail"
+subcategory: "Actiontrail"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_actiontrail_history_delivery_job"
 sidebar_current: "docs-alicloud-resource-actiontrail-history-delivery-job"
 description: |-
-  Provides a Alicloud Action Trail History Delivery Job resource.
+  Provides a Alicloud Actiontrail History Delivery Job resource.
 ---

 # alicloud\_actiontrail\_history\_delivery\_job

-Provides a Action Trail History Delivery Job resource.
+Provides a Actiontrail History Delivery Job resource.

-For information about Action Trail History Delivery Job and how to use it, see [What is History Delivery Job](https://www.alibabacloud.com/help/doc-detail/199999.htm).
+For information about Actiontrail History Delivery Job and how to use it, see [What is History Delivery Job](https://www.alibabacloud.com/help/doc-detail/199999.htm).

 -> **NOTE:** Available in v1.139.0+.